Musicians

 Mrs. Williams has served as staff accompanist for the International Cathedral Music Festival in England for four years and the Seminar für Klassiche Musik in Eisenstadt, Austria for three years.
 She has also accompanied seminars and master classes conducted by Robert Shaw, John Rutter, Sir David Willcocks, Richard Stoltzman and Yo-Yo Ma.

 Previously, Mrs. Williams served on the music faculty at the University of Alabama at Birmingham where she was the Associate Chairman of the Music Department, Accompanist/Coach and instructor of music theory courses.
 She served as the organist at Vestavia Hills United Methodist Church, accompanist for the Alabama Symphony Orchestra Chorus and organist, pianist and harpsichordist with the Alabama Symphony Orchestra.
-Mrs. Williams is currently a free-lance accompanist in the Tampa Bay area, keyboardist with the Florida Orchestra and an adjunct instructor at the University of Tampa.
+Mrs. Williams is currently a free-lance accompanist in the Tampa Bay area, keyboardist with The Florida Orchestra, and Organist/Choir Director at Pass-A-Grille Beach Community Church.

 Todd William Donovan, Bass-Baritone